Lakes, Beaches and Rivers

 Water Quality in Manitoba

-Manitoba Environment and Climate operates a number of long-term water quality monitoring programs across the province and has water quality data available for over 350 bodies of water to ensure that our valuable water resources are protected.
+Manitoba Environment and Climate Change operates a number of long-term water quality monitoring programs across the province and has water quality data available for over 350 bodies of water.
 Since the 1970s, the province has maintained a long-term water quality monitoring program on major streams, rivers and lakes at more than 65 sites throughout Manitoba where up to 150 water quality variables are measured throughout the year.
-Long-term monitoring at some sites has been supported by partnerships with Conservation Districts, Manitoba Hydro and the University of Manitoba.
+Long-term monitoring at some sites has been supported by partnerships with Watershed Districts, Manitoba Hydro and the University of Manitoba.
 These data are used to evaluate the suitability of water for important uses such as drinking water, irrigation, recreation and habitat for aquatic life and wildlife.
 This information is also used to assess water quality impairments, trends and nutrient loads, to calculate the CCME Water Quality Index, and is also used in the integrated watershed management planning process to protect the health of surface waters in Manitoba.

-Manitoba Environment and Climate also maintains an active long-term water quality monitoring programs on Lake Winnipeg and on lakes and rivers in northern Manitoba to the impact of anthropogenic activities on water quality and aquatic life and provide information to support and protect the health of the waterbodies.
+Manitoba Environment and Climate Change also maintains active long-term water quality monitoring programs on Lake Winnipeg and on lakes and rivers in northern Manitoba to assess the impact of anthropogenic activities on water quality and aquatic life and to provide information to support and protect the health of the waterbodies.
 Water quality is also monitored at more than 60 beaches across Manitoba to protect public health.

 Further Information